Accreditation for Specialist Registration in Psychiatry

 Portfolio Pathway 2023

-From 30 November 2023 the GMC curriculum changed for doctors wishing to apply for Certificate for Eligibility for Specialist Registration (CESR) and Equivalence was replaced by the Portfolio Pathway.
+From 30 November 2023 the GMC curriculum changed for doctors wishing to apply for Certificate for Eligibility for Specialist Registration (CESR) via equivalence was replaced by the Portfolio Pathway.
+(Applications already in process and lodged with the GMC prior to 29 November 2023 at 11.59pm GMT will continue via the previous Equivalence route.)

-Am I eligible to apply to the GMC for Specialist Registration via the Portfolio Pathway?
+Note: Before applying to the GMC for Specialist Registration via the Portfolio Pathway please check if you are eligible.

-To be eligible to apply via the GMC to the Portfolio Pathway, you must have either a specialist qualification in the specialty you are applying in or, at least six months continuous specialist training in the specialty you are applying in.
+To be eligible to apply via the GMC to the Portfolio Pathway, you must have either a specialist qualification in the specialty you are applying in (for example, MRCPsych (or equivalent), FRANZCP Australia or MSc Psychiatry Egypt etc) OR, at least six months continuous specialist training (e.g. core training) in the specialty you are applying in.
 If you think you do not meet this criteria please contact the GMC.

-If you meet the above criteria, have been working in the field of psychiatry and feel you have the necessary level experience and can evidence this, with supporting information, you may be eligible to apply.
+Further details on documents required to evidence eligibility are contained on the GMC eligibility information pages.
+If you meet the above criteria, have been working in the field of psychiatry and you have the necessary level experience and can evidence this, with supporting information, you may be eligible to apply.

 Portfolios are submitted and assessed against your Knowledge, Skills and Experience (KSE) for specialist practice in the UK and reflects the Higher Learning Outcomes in psychiatry (HLOs).
 Evidence submitted should be within the last 10 years, stated in whole time equivalents (WTE).